andythehood/apigeelint-misconfigurationChecks/README.md

 #### VS Code

-If you are using VScode, then can also use these plugins with the [Apigeelint 4 VS Code](https://marketplace.visualstudio.com/items?itemName=andythehood.apigeelint4vscode) extension by selecting the following extension setting:
+If you are using VScode, then you can also use these plugins with the [Apigeelint 4 VS Code](https://marketplace.visualstudio.com/items?itemName=andythehood.apigeelint4vscode) extension by selecting the following extension setting:

 - `apigeelint.externalPluginsDirectory`: Full path to an external plugins directory (default: none)